 To alleviate the low-resource problem in the second issue, inspired by the resurgence of contrastive learning (He et al., 2020; Chen et al., 2020), we utilize proper design of sample pair and contrastive process to learn fine-grained instance-level features under low resource.
 However, it has been proven that the easiest negative samples are unnecessary and insufficient for model training in contrastive learning (Cai et al., 2020).
 To circumvent the performance degradation brought by the easy samples, we propose a novel contrastive loss with capability to reweight the effect of negative samples by difficulty score to help model concentrate more on hard samples and ignore the easy samples.

-Extensive experiments on multiple datasets (GROVER, GPT-2, GPT-3) and a case study with ChatGPT-generated texts demonstrate the effective-ness of our proposed method.
+Extensive experiments on multiple datasets (GROVER, GPT-2, GPT-3.5) demonstrate the effectiveness and robustness of our proposed method.
+We also take a small step to explore why GPT-3.5 dataset is overly simple to all the detectors by token importance case study.